ClaySolutions/ClaySDK/README.md

 ## Requirements

 * iOS 11+
-* Xcode 11.3
+* Xcode 11.4
-* Swift 5.1.3
+* Swift 5.2

 Apart from that, these frameworks must be included into the target project:

-- SaltoJustINMobile.framework
+- SaltoJustINMobileSDK.xcframework
 - CoreBluetooth.framework
 - Foundation.framework
 - VirgilSDK